iTwin/bis-schemas/Domains/3-DisciplineOther/StructuralAnalysis/StructuralAnalysis.remarks.md

 OrientedEdgeAspect allows to assign [Edge](#edge) for a [Path](#path).

 A Path might refer to multiple Edges, one of OrientedEdgeAspect purposes is to define the order of Edges in a Path by providing a unique (for that Path) index.
 Each Edge has a direction from its start Vertex to end Vertex.
 OrientedEdgeAspect can change the direction how the Edge is treated in Path's context.
 Edges in a Path are required to connect head to tail.
+Head OrientedEdgeAspect must have index property set to 0.
+Each subsequent OrientedEdgeAspect in a Path must have index incremented by 1.

 ### OrientedFaceAspect